• Skip to primary navigation

 Iron-on is a great way to make customized fabric and even wood products!

-What is Iron-on Vinyl
+What Is Iron-on Vinyl

 Iron-on or Heat Transfer Vinyl (HTV) is basically a vinyl with a backing that bonds to the fabric surface when activated by heat.
 The heat can be applied by an EasyPress machine or even a regular iron.